-Right from birth, bath time is an important part of baby’s routine, but many of the baby bathtubs out there still contain chemicals that may be harmful to health.
+Right from birth, bath time is an important part of baby’s routine, but many of the baby bathtubs out there (as well as baby wipes) still contain chemicals that may be harmful to health.

 So below I’m going to share 5 of the best baby bathtubs that are made from safer and more eco-friendly materials.